Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Linear Diophantine Equations

 \section{Linear Diophantine Equations}

-We now focus on the mathematics behind the CCA.
+We now focus on the theory behind the CCA to understand the differences between unimodular and causal lifting.
 Given $a,b,$ and $c$, a \emph{linear Diophantine equation} (LDE) in unknowns $x$ and $y$ is an equation of the form

-Indeterminate equations of this form have been systematically studied over the integers (albeit not using modern notation) at least as far back as the Indian astronomer Aryabhata (fifth--sixth centuries C.E.) and his colleagues and successors, who found the general solution to~(\ref{LDE}) over the integers using the Euclidean Algorithm.
-Indeed, judging from van der Waerden~\cite[Chapter~5]{Waerden:83:Geometry-algebra-ancient}, it appears that the general solution found by these ancient Indian scholars consisted of the integer version of the result now known as the Lifting Theorem (Corollary~\ref{cor:GenLiftingTheorem}).
-There are generalizations to more than two unknowns, but our focus on lifting limits our interest in LDEs to the case of two unknowns over general commutative rings.
-Note that the bilinear form in~(\ref{LDE}) completely describes $2\times 2$ matrix determinants, a task that requires more complicated alternating multilinear forms in higher dimensions.
+Indeterminate equations of this type have been studied over the integers (albeit not using modern notation) at least as far back as Diophantus of Alexandria.
+The Indian astronomer Aryabhata (fifth--sixth centuries C.E.) and his colleagues and successors found the general solution to~(\ref{LDE}) over the integers using the Euclidean Algorithm.
+Indeed, judging from van der Waerden~\cite[Chapter~5]{Waerden:83:Geometry-algebra-ancient}, it appears that the general solution found by these ancient Indian scholars consisted of the integer version of the Lifting Theorem (Corollary~\ref{cor:AbsLiftingTheorem}).